microweber/microweber/README.md

 [Download the latest version from here](https://github.com/microweber/microweber/archive/master.zip "")

+# Installation

+`composer create-project microweber/microweber my_site 1.0.x-dev --prefer-dist`

+After installation you can login in the admin panel from **http://you_site_url/admin**

-# How to install
+# Requirements

 The following server requirements are needed:

 * Apache web server or IIS
-* PHP 5.3 or above
+* PHP 5.4 or above
 * MySQL 5 or above
 * PDO with MySQL support
 * mod_rewrite must be enabled
 * lib-xml must be enabled, with DOM support
 * GD php extension must be loaded

-Unzip and upload the files in your server folder and open your browser to the index.php file

-If there is no config.php file in your folder Microweber will make new config.php for you when you install it

-Microweber will also create or modify your .htaccess file on install

-After installation you can login in the admin panel from **http://you_site_url/admin**

-For developers:
-===

-**Check out the existing documentation on [our website](http://microweber.com/api-docs "")**
+* Mcrypt php extension